-While Courts may ultimately adopt a narrower application of the law in particular circumstances - given the position of the regulator, Members would be assuming a reasonable level of risk to not take steps to manage the health and safety of their workers overseas in the absence of legal advice relevant to their specific circumstances.
+Although, the Courts may ultimately adopt a narrower application, Members would be assuming a reasonable level of risk to not take steps to manage the health and safety of their workers overseas (or based in Australia in the case of foreign entities) in the absence of legal advice relevant to their specific circumstances.
 This is particularly so where Members have a high degree of control over the management of safety risks applicable to those workers.